3rdentity/spiceJ/README.md

 1. Limited Bandwidth
 1. Additional Latency

-All properties allow for jitter (**not yet implemented**), and are dynamic (ie. can change during simulation time).
+When being used as a library, both bandwidth and latency allow for jitter, and are dynamic (ie. can change during simulation time).

-spiceJ aims to support reproducible outcomes by being independent of its clock source.
+spiceJ aims to support reproducible outcome by being independent of its clock source.
 In other words, using a controllable clock source (see `SimulationTickSource`) a deterministic outcome can be achieved.
 On the other hand, if the goal is to shape network in real time, `RealTimeTickSource` can be used to clock the shaping components, resulting in a live traffic shaping.

 spiceJ consists of Java Proxy Objects of InputStream and OutputStream, hiding the original stream and adding the desired properties.
 Furthermore, spiceJ offers wrappers for creating a transparent (stand-alone) TCP proxy, allowing users to simulate network shaping using any client application.
+This proxy can be launched stand-alone from command line.

 ## Build

 The project is using maven as a built tool, so simply running

-    mvn package
+    $ mvn package

 is enough to compile, test and package all source code.
 The stand-alone proxy is packaged as a runnable JAR `proxy/target/proxy-X.Y.Z-jar-with-dependencies.jar`, where `X.Y.Z` is the current version.